-Yup, I’m coming back at ya with another brownie recipe.
-I’ve taken my original Chewy Homemade Brownies recipe and made them next-level good by adding creamy swirls of peanut butter!
+Yup, I’ve taken my original Chewy Homemade Brownies recipe and made them next-level good by adding creamy swirls of peanut butter!

 After nailing my ideal brownie recipe, I realised I could enhance the recipe by adding in other flavours (such as my Banoffee Brownies).
 Let’s face it, chocolate and peanut butter together seemed like a great place to start.

 I love baking brownies as they are genuinely quick to mix together.
 Great if you need something delicious in a hurry!